R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/people.md

 Joshua is a Co-Chair and founding member of R-HTA in LMICs.
 Joshua enjoys problem solving and has developed a special love for evidence synthesis and advanced health economic decision-modelling techniques, using languages such as BUGS/JAGS and Stan coupled with R.
 </p>
 <p>
 His own work includes the ongoing development of a sensitivity analysis framework for HTA in Middle-Income Countries (MICs).
-A case study used to support the framework can be found [here](https://github.com/jSoboil/Dissertation).
-You can also find his personal website [here](https://jsoboil.github.io/)
+A case study used to support the framework can be found <a href="https://github.com/jSoboil/Dissertation">here</a>.
+You can also find his personal website <a href="https://jsoboil.github.io/">here</a>.
 </p>
 <br>
 ## Scientific Committee